-The objective of this task is to develop a long-range vision (25-30 years from now) of what the MUTCD should be and develop a strategic plan or roadmap for how the MUTCD should be revised to be consistent with the vision.
+The objective of this task was to develop a long-range vision (25-30 years from now) of what the MUTCD should be and develop a strategic plan or roadmap for how the MUTCD should be revised to be consistent with the vision.

 The MUTCD was first published in 1935.
 In 1970, the Federal Highway Administration (FHWA) took over ownership of the MUTCD and is still responsible for it.
 During the 1990s, there was a significant effort to reformat and revise the MUTCD, which culminated in the 2000 edition.
 The 2000, 2003, and 2009 MUTCD editions represent a significant growth in size and content from earlier editions, and a general expansion in the level of detail associated with principles for the selection, design, installation, operation, maintenance, and removal of traffic control devices.
 The rulemaking associated with MUTCD changes has also generated significantly greater attention over the last few rulemaking activities.
 There were over 15,000 individual comments made to the docket for the proposed 2009 MUTCD.